SuperblocksHQ/superblocks-lab/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Also please test using the latest beta version to make sure your issue has not already been fixed: https://studio-beta.superblocks.com/ -->

 ## Environment/Browser
-Simply tell which browser and version are you using
+Simply tell which browser and version of it you are using

 ## Description
 Concise and descriptive message explaining what the issue is